galamo/moviesApi/readme.md

 ```

-- present the Actors
+- present the 'Actors' data
-- run another query to Countries API vased on the following query:
+- run another query to Countries API based on the following query:
   https://restcountries.eu/rest/v2/name/usa
   use the country given from IMDB api: